 Breaking News!

-Please take a listen to my new album HIGH STANDARDS on Youtube!
+Please take a listen to my new album HIGH STANDARDS on Spotify, Youtube, Amazon Music & Apple Music!

 I'm very pleased to announce the digital release of "FROM SCRATCH" - my trio recording from 2019 on Elan Mehler's Newvelle label.
 Featuring on extraordinary rhythm section of Rufus Reid on Bass and Matt Wilson on Drums and five previously unreleased tracks.